nickstark/atom-keycodes/README.md

 # keycodes package

-Easy acces to javascript keycodes.
+Easy access to javascript key codes.
 Adds menu options for common keys.

+Open the Command Pallete and type "Keycodes" to see options.